-Answer: Begin by asking the students if they have received an accommodation letter from Learning Support Services.
+Answer: Begin by asking the students if they have requested accommodations from Learning Support Services.
 If students have not, they should be informed that all accommodation requests are coordinated through Learning Support Services.
-These requests will be substantiated by appropriate documentation and reviewed by the Assistant Director of Learning Support Services who is trained to examine the documentation and determine eligibility for appropriate accommodations.
-If students present a current accommodation letter from Learning Support Services, you should discuss with the students how the requested accommodation will be implemented.
+These requests will be substantiated by appropriate documentation and reviewed by the Learning Support Services Staff who are trained to examine the documentation and determine eligibility for appropriate accommodations.

 Answer: No, it is likely that some students may choose not to disclose a disability.
-If, however, they seek accommodations from you, they must register with the Learning Support Services before they can receive accommodations.
+However, if they seek accommodations from you, they must register with the Learning Support Services before they can receive accommodations.

-4. What if students present their accommodation letter and inform me that they will not need all the accommodations in my classroom?
+3. What if students informs me that they will not need all the accommodations in my classroom?
 (Example: The student is eligible for a note-taker, but does not want to use this service.)

 Answer: Although students may be eligible for an accommodation, they do not necessarily have to make use of the accommodation.
 Students have autonomy to decide in which class they wish to use each accommodation.

-5. What if students bring me an accommodation letter for extended test time after they have failed an exam?
+4. What if students request an accommodation for extended test time after they have failed an exam?

-Answer: No accommodations are to be provided retroactively.
+Answer: Accommodations are not provided retroactively.
 Once students provide appropriate documentation to Learning Support Services, a determination of eligibility will be made.
-If students are eligible for an accommodation they will receive an accommodation letter.
-It is the student’s responsibility to meet with faculty in a timely manner to provide faculty members with their accommodation letter.

-6. What happens if students bring me an accommodation letter six weeks into the course, do I still have to provide the accommodation?
+5. What happens if students request an accommodation letter six weeks into the course, do I still have to provide the accommodation?

 Answer: Yes, from that point on the students are eligible to receive accommodation(s), which must be arranged within a reasonable amount of time.
 Sometimes students will attempt to complete a course without having to use an accommodation, or without disclosing to a particular professor that they are eligible for an accommodation due to a disability.
 If eligible students decide they need accommodations, and the students make a request to receive the accommodation, the college must comply.

-7. If students bring me an accommodation letter for extended time on tests (the day before or the day of the exam) am I required to provide the accommodation?
+6. If students requests extended time on tests (the day before or the day of the exam) am I required to provide the accommodation?

 Answer: According to ADA and Section 504 of the Rehabilitation Act, institutions may not prohibit students with disabilities from having access to a course or program.
 Keeping the students and the requirements of the course in mind, you should notify the students of the requirement and discuss any modification/accommodation that might help, or any options that may be available so that the students can meet the requirement.
 For example: Is the students being assessed on their ability to climb the mountain and extract rock samples?
 Or are the students being assessed on their knowledge in examining the rock samples?
 If the answer to the latter question is yes, then perhaps the students could attend the outdoor field trip, another students could gather the rock samples, and the students with a disability could examine the samples in the lab.